ysmood/noflow/readme.md

 ### `flow(opts)`

-It returns an array, with some extra members: `server` and `listen`.
+It returns an array, with some extra members: `server` and `listen`, they are the same within the node native `http.Server` and `http.Server.prototype.listen`.
 The array will hold all the routes.
 It's just this simple, nothing fancy.

 For API details goto [API](https://github.com/ysmood/nokit#flowmiddlewares-opts).